 30 students of the Diplomatic Academy of Vietnams

-The overall goal of this project and its follow-ups is to empower young people to take over a critical and constructive role in the national democratic transformation process in a sustainable manner.
+The overall goal of this project and its follow-ups was to empower young people to take over a critical and constructive role in the national democratic transformation process in a sustainable manner.
 Therefore, the outcomes of this project are trained local trainers, who are enabled to use the simulation game method in their general, everyday work.
 Thus they will have the capacities to stimulate a critical attitude towards the ongoing democratic processes in the country and serve as multipliers for a sustainable and active civil society.

 Active youth aspiring to lead positive change in their local communities.

-The project activities include virtual (pre-recorded) input sessions introducing the tool of non-formal education; simulation games.
+The project activities included virtual (pre-recorded) input sessions introducing the tool of non-formal education; simulation games.
 In addition to the implementation of the previously developed simulation game “Ahl Heissa” on the ground with the help of our local partners.

 Outcomes / Achievements